TuanDangIT/TuanDangIT/README.md

 Sad future FullStack programmer.
-Soon will be looking for a job.
+Soon will be looking for a job!

 Currently making a Discord bot that will facilitate e-commerce on a server.
 Link: [ShoppingBot](https://github.com/TuanDangIT/ShoppingBot)